 Setting Clear Objectives

-Choose one specific goal, such as higher course completion rates or improved student learning outcomes.
-Link each social media activity directly to that goal, while tracking metrics demonstrates progress and provides accountability.
+Select a clear objective, such as higher course completion rates, better student learning gains, or stronger engagement rates.
+Link each social media for education activity directly to that goal, while using metrics like quiz scores and post interactions for accountability.

 Understanding Your Audience (ICP Focus)